Mass-to-charge ratio: History

 In the 19th century, the mass-to-charge ratios of some ions were measured by electrochemical methods.

+The first attempt to measure the mass-to-charge ratio of cathode ray particles, assuming them to be ions, was made in 1884-1890 by German-born British physicist Arthur Schuster.
+He put an upper limit of 10^10 coul/kg, but even that resulted in much greater value than expected, so little credence was given to his calculations at the time.

 In 1897, the mass-to-charge ratio of the electron was first measured by J. J. Thomson.
 By doing this, he showed that the electron was in fact a particle with a mass and a charge, and that its mass-to-charge ratio was much smaller than that of the hydrogen ion H+.
 In 1898, Wilhelm Wien separated ions (canal rays) according to their mass-to-charge ratio with an ion optical device with superimposed electric and magnetic fields (Wien filter).
 In 1901 Walter Kaufman measured the increase of electromagnetic mass of fast electrons (Kaufmann–Bucherer–Neumann experiments), or relativistic mass increase in modern terms.
 In 1913, Thomson measured the mass-to-charge ratio of ions with an instrument he called a parabola spectrograph.
 Today, an instrument that measures the mass-to-charge ratio of charged particles is called a mass spectrometer.